About

 My work sits at the intersection of design, product and engineering.

-The industry draws an arbitrary, increasingly-blurry line between the three, though I tend to position myself as a designer first, exercising product sense in user research and technical skills in delivery.
+The industry draws an increasingly-blurry line between the three, though I tend to position myself as a designer first, bringing product sense to research and technical skills to delivery.

-I'm currently contracting as a designer and frontend engineer, working primarily with early stage startups in regulated industries such as healthcare and cybersecurity.
+I'm currently contracting as a designer, working primarily with early stage startups in regulated industries such as healthcare and cybersecurity.

-Before that I was a designer for MesslyID, a healthcare identity system funded by the UK's innovation agency.
-I worked directly under one of the investors, an early Apple and NeXT Computer alum, and received a practical design education.
+Earlier, I was a designer for MesslyID, a healthcare identity system backed by Innovate UK.
+I worked directly under one of the investors, an early Apple and NeXT Computer alum, and received a hands-on, pragmatic design education.

 Personal